 The south island is the largest of all the islands, yet it has about half the population of the north island. new Zealand is the undisputed center for adventure tourism and South Island is the epi centre of that and Queenstown is the adventure capital of the world!

 The southern Alps are beautiful and offer some world-class skiing.
 Local surfers are a friendly bunch, so a laid-back, mellow attitude will make your surf trip much more pleasant.
-If your keen to on looking into more skiing trips ski-chalet.org has a wide range of various information and knowledge that can not only let you know where to go, but also provide you with accommodation information.

 The seasons here are reversed from what the United States experiences in the northern hemisphere.
 The best time to check out New Zealand is during the U.S. springtime.
 The water is warmest and surf is most consistent at this time.
 During the peak of winter, water temps can drop into the 40s for some locations.
 The east coast is more extreme, with summer highs hitting 100 degrees and winters dropping below freezing.